skoskosko/todo-demo/Documentation/MidImplimentation.md

 9. Make AWS Cloudfromation
     - Make necessary files and alterations
     - Test with aws

 ## 1. docker-compose and folders
 Deciding on technologies used.
 These may not yet be final decision but at least they are what i have planned at the moment.
 I dont make dockerfiles yet becuase with as much work i can just make them as I get there.
 In docker file i added database stuffs so i had something in there

+## 2. Database
+I Decided to plan database first, because it defines how i make my gui and other stuffs.
+To make my life easier i decided that notes will be shown in one list.
+This is easy to show on all screen sizes.
+I also decided to make only one wall without authentication. so i removed mentions of authentication from my plans.
+This makes my database a lot simpler.
+However i plan everything in a way that authentication and multiple users are possible to implement on a later date.